shanedg/strapi-skeleton/README.md

 `ctrl+c` to kill node process

-[TODO] other ways to kill node/ways that node might need to be killed, e.g. if daemonized/running in background
+[todo] other ways to kill node/ways that node might need to be killed e.g. if daemonized/running in background

 ```bash
 brew services stop postgresql